Italian Self-Study: Learn Italian on Your Own

 Writing can also be a great way of learning.
 You can start by writing a simple song and developing your writing skills.

-How to learn Italian fast
+How to Learn Italian Fast?

-You could start with simple steps: reading aloud, building your vocabulary with a good dictionary, listening to conversational Italian and repeating what you heard, observing and imitating Italians.
+You could start with simple steps: reading aloud, building your vocabulary with a good dictionary, listening to conversational Italian and repeating what you heard, and observing and imitating Italians.

 However, if you can afford it, the best way to learn Italian is to immerse yourself in the culture, which means going to Italy and avoiding your mother tongue.